In Garfield Heights yard-sign case Finney Law Firm clinches third win at United States Supreme Court

 The trial Court sided with us on the content-based basis, and ruled for Wagner.
 The 6th Circuit Court of Appeals, looking to the intent of the content restriction, found for the City, and thus our client had lost.

 In late 2014, we were confronted with throwing in the towel, or appealing to the U.S. Supreme Court, where more than 99% of appeals are sent to the graveyard of never-heard pleas.

 But we knew something — the Supreme Court only weeks earlier had accepted a case from Arizona — in which a Church was placing directional signs on Sunday morning promoting their Church services.
 It addressed the same content-based issue our case did — what did the City intend with the restriction And the issue was — did the intent matter, or was the simple content discrimination enough.
 That case — Reed v.
 Town of Gilbert, AZ — was heard at oral argument in January of 2015.
-So, we filed a “me too” petition in the Wagner case, raging that if the U.S. Supreme Court ruled for Pastor Reed in the Arizona case, they should also rule for Wagner in the Ohio case.
+So, we filed a “me too” petition in the Wagner case, alleging that if the U.S. Supreme Court ruled for Pastor Reed in the Arizona case, they should also rule for Wagner in the Ohio case.

 And they agreed.
 At a conference in March of 2015, the Court held its conference — the same type of session where 99% of cases are sent to the graveyard — and … did not rule.
 They neither accepted the Wagner case nor dismissed it.
 But this inaction was a huge win for our client, as we knew that they were holding Wagner pending decision in Reed.

 And that’s what happened.
 In June of 2015, the U.S. Supreme Court ruled in favor of Pastor Reed, and found the City’s sign ordinance unconstitutional.
 And ten days later they held a second conference on the Wagner case, and “vacated” the decision of the 6th Circuit Court of Appeals and “remanded” the matter back to them for further action consistent with their Reed decision.